 A Few Marconi Keys.

 The M.I.M.C.
 Co.
 Ltd. Chelmsford.
 The Marconi 365 EZ.
-Perhaps the ultimate Marconi key.
-Developed from the 365A & 365B, it has ball races and lots of key click suppression, and even a set of two spare contacts.
+Developed from the 365A & 365B, it has ball races and lots of key click suppression, and even a set of spare contacts.
 This fine example is in pristene condition.
 The grey cover has "Eddystone 6908P" on the underside.

 The Marconi 365EZ and Marconi's purchase of Eddystone Radio.
 By Ron Stringer.